Quansight/Quansight-website/apps/labs/posts/lib_sf_error_state.md

 #endif
 ```

-When I had a chance, I fired up my Windows VM again and put together [a PR](https://github.com/scipy/scipy/pull/20937) implementing Axel's solution.
+As soon as I had a chance, I fired up my Windows VM again and put together [a
+PR](https://github.com/scipy/scipy/pull/20937) implementing Axel's solution.
+After a couple misteps, MSVC builds were
-MSVC builds were working again and there would be no need to postpone the release date.
+working again.
+There would be no need to push back the release date.
 A couple weeks later, fellow Quansight Labs member
-and LFortran/LPython core developer Gagandeep Singh (czgdp1807) submitted [a PR](https://github.com/scipy/scipy/pull/20985) to add an MSVC CI job,
+and LFortran/LPython core developer Gagandeep Singh (czgdp1807) submitted [a
-plugging the gap in SciPy's coverage.
+PR](https://github.com/scipy/scipy/pull/20985) to add an MSVC CI job, plugging the gap in SciPy's coverage.

 ### Thread safety